Early Pregnancy Symptoms: What to Expect in the First Weeks of Pregnancy

 5. Frequent Urination

-Because of hormonal changes and increased blood flow to your kidneys, you may find yourself using the loo more frequently.
+Because of hormonal changes and increased blood flow to your kidneys, you may find yourself needing to urinate more frequently during early pregnancy.
+This happens as your body adjusts to increased hormone levels and changes in kidney function.

 6. Food Aversions or Cravings